CLAIRE-Labo/python-ml-research-template/README.md

 4. Set up and edit the development environment instructions for the platforms you will use and support.
    Each platform group supports specific use cases:
-    - **AMD64 (x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL RunAI cluster, and other cloud services.
+    - **AMD64 (x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL Run:ai clusters, and other cloud services.
 With support for NVIDIA GPUs.

       Refer to `installation/docker-amd64/README.md`.